synth/rails_mail/README.md

    ```

 ## Authentication
 Authentication is optional, but recommended and will depend on your application's authentication setup.
 This gem provides an `authentication_callback` that you can configure in the initializer which is helpful for Authlogic.
-If you are using Devise, you can simply route the mount point of the engine.
+If you are using Devise, you can simply wrap the mount point of the engine.

 ### Authlogic